dataloop-ai-apps/simple-hrnet-adapter/README.md

 **Critical Notes**:
 - The template name "person" is required for the model to recognize annotations
 - Point labels must match the ontology labels exactly (case-sensitive)
-- The order of points is crucial for proper model functionality
+- The order of points follows the standard COCO keypoint format
-- All 12 keypoints must be included in the template
+- All 17 keypoints must be included in the template

 ## Model Configuration